PenTagaris/oldmapsnewtracks/_posts/2018-04-14-BuenosAires.md

 {% include postpic.html file="IMG_20180114_142700.jpg" caption="So many talented artists." %}

 {% include postpic.html file="IMG_20180113_202007.jpg" caption="This wouldn't be South America without a plethora of Catholic churches.
-Although apparently the people of Buenos Aires are a pretty agnostic bunch." %}
+Something about the Pope being from Buenos Aires..." %}

 We were really excited to explore this huge city, but we were also really, *really* jetlagged.
 More jetlagged than either of us had ever been in our lives.
 That time difference is a doozy; our bodies laughed at our attempts to immediately adopt the local time.
 So we spent about three days in a haze of semi-wakefullness, taking short walks around the city when we had the energy, and trying to avoid our weird Brazilian roommate, who was alternately really grumpy or really friendly depending on his level of intoxication.